What is GUI Testing?

 Disadvantages

-While there are numerous benefits of GUI testing, the tests still require acknowledgement.
-There are a few drawbacks.
-Here are therefore the drawbacks/disadvantages.
+While GUI testing has numerous benefits, the tests still require acknowledgment.
+In addition, there are a few drawbacks.
+Here are, therefore, the drawbacks/disadvantages.

 - More memory resources are needed, which can slow the system.